Table of Content

 Glossaries on Amazon Service

 When a sync glossary process starts, Transifex sends the selected glossary to the Amazon service.
 In the Amazon interface, the glossary is displayed as multiple custom terminology files, one per target language.
-You can identify these files by logging in to Amazon AWS with the account you have linked with the Amazon MT service and then visiting the Amazon Translate area.
+You can identify these files by logging in to Amazon AWS with the account linked to the Amazon MT service and visiting the Amazon Translate area.

 Terminologies created by Transifex follow the naming convention: